Skip to content

 • A community grievance mechanism

-To support community stakeholder engagement, we created a planning and content development (PCD) function.
-The roles and responsibilities of the PCD function include:
+To drive community stakeholder engagement, we established the content planning and development (CDP) function.
+PDC responsibilities include:

-• Developing Information, Education and Communication (IEC) materials about all project activity—including construction, environmental, and social management plans — to support all engagement activities.
+• Produce information, education, and communication (IEC) materials on all project activities – including construction, environmental and social management plans – to support all engagement activities.

-• Establishing and maintaining community notice boards and nkutano (community meeting spaces)
+• Establish and maintain community bulletin boards and nkutano (community meeting spaces)

-The community stakeholder engagement team is made up of community liaison officers (CLOs) and community facilitators.
-The CLOs are assigned to specified communities as the key engagement conduit for village leaders, faith-based leaders, households and individual men, women and youth who make up each community.
-The team is responsible for the following engagement types:
+The community stakeholder engagement team is made up of community liaison officers (ALCs) and community facilitators.
+ALCs are assigned to specified communities as the main channel of engagement for village leaders, religious leaders, families, and the men, women, and youth who make up each community.
+The team is responsible for the following types of engagement:

-• Programmatic engagement—Supporting engagement in all environmental and social programs
+• Programmatic engagement – Support across all environmental and social programs

 Community grievance mechanism

-The grievance management process consists of 5 steps, each sequentially following the former.
-The 5 steps are summarized below, starting with receiving a complaint and concluding with the final step, which is verifying that the complainant is satisfied with the outcome of the process.
+Recognizing the importance of an accessible, fair, and transparent complaints mechanism, we have established one within our Stakeholder Engagement Plan to manage complaints and grievances related to the project.
+The complaints process consists of five steps, starting with receiving the complaint and ending with verifying the complainant’s satisfaction with the outcome of the process.
 The process flowchart provides an overview of the sequential steps followed.

-1. Receiving, registering and acknowledging receipt of a complaint;
+1. Receive, register, and confirm receipt of a complaint.

-2. Investigating and verifying the complaint and if warranted, collaboratively determining resolution options;
+2. Investigate and verify the complaint and, if necessary, collaboratively determine resolution options.

 How does the project ensure stakeholders are aware of the community grievance mechanism?